 How Space Affects the Spine

 Space travel changes the structure of the human spine.
-Astronauts on an 84-day Skylab mission grew significantly taller as a part of the effects of the mission.
-Their spines lengthened “as much as an inch and three quarters”.
 Chiropractors are experts in the field of dealing with musculoskeletal anatomy and ailments which might afflict it.
-Therefore, chiropractors can be helpful consultants to NASA.
+They can be helpful consultants to NASA.
+Astronauts on an 84-day Skylab mission grew significantly taller as a part of the effects of the mission, with the spines lengthening “as much as an inch and three quarters”.

-On Earth, gravity regularly affects our spines.
-Gravity is what keeps everything grounded.
-It is constantly pulling the body downwards and creating a compression in the spine to some extent.
-In outer space, or in other zero gravity situations, the body “loosens up.”
-As a result of this, the distance between discs of the spine can expand.
-Of course, returning to Earth resumes the gravitational pull, and height eventually becomes normalized for the astronauts.¹ Despite the fact that gravity from the Earth or any other planet is not always pulling on the astronauts, they are actually at risk for having herniated disks.
+On Earth, our spines are regularly affected by gravity.
+Gravity is what keeps everything grounded, and it is constantly pulling the body downwards and creating a compression in the spine to some extent.
+In outer space, or in other zero gravity situations, the body “loosens up”, and the distance between discs of the spine can expand as a result of this.
+Of course, returning to Earth resumes the gravitational pull, and height eventually becomes normalized for the astronauts.1 Despite the fact that gravity from the Earth or any other planet is not always pulling on the astronauts, they are actually at risk for having herniated disks.
 There are many astronauts who suffer from severe back pain.
-“During spaceflight, microgravity changes the loading placed on the spine”.²
+“During spaceflight, microgravity changes the loading placed on the spine”.2

 Originally, the cause of the pain was thought to be that the disks in the spine would swell, putting pressure on the nerves.
-In 2016, NASA conducted a study to find out whether or not this was what happened.
-The study found the original idea not to be true.
-While the cartilage joints, or discs, did not change their shape, the study found that the paraspinal muscles which act as the connection between the bones of the spine did.
-The research found that the paraspinal muscles have shrunk by about nineteen percent of their original size.³ Beyond the in-flight situation, many astronauts later return home with herniated disks.
+In 2016, a study was conducted by NASA to find out whether or not this was what happened.
+The original idea was found to not be true.
+While the cartilage joints, or discs, did not change their shape, it was found that the paraspinal muscles which act as the connection between the bones of the spine did.
+The paraspinal muscles were found to have shrunk by about nineteen percent of their original size.3 Beyond the in-flight situation, many astronauts later return home with herniated disks.
 Being an astronaut is a tough profession, so any professional care that they receive is of high importance.4

 Chiropractor Consults with NASA

 The National Aeronautics and Space Administration (NASA) requested a chiropractor’s opinion on spaceflight and spines.
 The Spinal Deconditioning Injury Risk Summit received the chiropractic input.
-Flight weight, microgravity exposure, and landing force were the concerns they are addressing.5
+Flight weight, microgravity exposure, and landing force were the concerns being addressed.5

-NASA consulted the chiropractic expert Dr. John Mayer, DC, PhD on the risk of musculoskeletal injury for astronauts.
-Dr. Mayer is a supporter of the Foundation for Chiropractic Progress (F4CP).
-He promotes the idea that “chiropractic care represents advancement in prevention and protection protocols”.
+Dr. John Mayer, DC, PhD was the chiropractic expert consulted on the risk of musculoskeletal injury for astronauts.
+Dr. Mayer is a supporter of the Foundation for Chiropractic Progress (F4CP), who promotes the idea that “chiropractic care represents advancement in prevention and protection protocols”.
 Dr. Mayer noted that “deconditioning” is a serious problem.
 Deconditioning is the “breakdown of the spine’s musculoskeletal support system”.
 When this breakdown occurs, it can then lead to other health problems, with disk herniation being the primary concern.
 Mayer stated that herniation is “an ailment space crews are five times more at risk for than average individuals”.
 It is the hope that NASA will be able to work to “counteract spinal deterioration in space crews”.6

 How Chiropractic Could Help